 Whether to export empty feeds (i.e. feeds with no items).
+If False, and there are no items to export, no new files are created and existing files are not modified, even if the overwrite feed option is enabled.

 FEED_STORAGES